real-logic/benchmarks/README.md

 Unlike gRPC that simply echoes messages Kafka will persist them so that the test is similar to the Aeron's replay from the remote archive.

-Please the documentation in the `kafka` directory for more information.
+Please read the documentation in the `kafka` directory for more information.

 License (See LICENSE file for full license)
 -------------------------------------------